grommunio/grommunio-documentation/admin/roadmap.rst

 - Minor releases (e.g. 2021.08.2, 2021.08.3, 2022.05.2)

-Major releases contain are determined to larger feature sets as well as including potential architectural changes whereas minor releases are focussed on bugfixes, security updates and smaller features.
+Major releases contain are determined to larger feature sets as well as including potential architectural changes whereas minor releases are focused on bugfixes, security updates and smaller features.

 Disclaimer